nus-cs3281/website/schedule/index.md

 <panel header="After the session" expanded no-close>

   * :alarm_clock: by Monday midnight:
-    * Speakers should update the issue description of the talk by adding slides.
+    * Speakers should update the issue description (rather than add as a new comment) as follows:
-    * Edit the issue description (rather than add as a new comment) to update the synopsis (if needed) and add the slides.
+      * Add a link to the slides. %%&nbsp;Note that GitHub allows attaching ppt files.
+Just drag-drop the files to the comment box.%%
-      Note that GitHub allows attaching ppt files.
-Just drag-drop the files to the comment box.
+      * State WIIFY, Key Points, Call to Action
   * :alarm_clock: by Tuesday midnight:
     * All must submit feedback to speakers (via TEAMMATES).
 The quality of feedback is considered in grading.